curiosityyy/Effective_Modern_Cpp/ch2_auto/item5_prefer_auto_to_explicit_type_declarations/README.md

 auto-declared holding a closure has the same type as the closure, and as such it uses only as much memory as the closure requires.

-std::function may allocate heap memory to store the closure.
+std::function-declared variable holds a closure with **fixed size**.The size may not be adequate for closure, and when that's the case, std::function will allocate heap memory to store the closure.

 std::function may be bigger and slower than the auto approach!!!